yseulthb/yseulthb.github.io/_pages/projects.md

 <summary><h3>Rifle birds - <i>ongoing project</i> 🪶</h3>
 </summary>

+Using avian vision modelling, we are investigating the sensory function of exceptionally black plumage in the displays of a bird of paradise—Victoria's riflebird—based on images of courting males collected in the field. <br>
-I am exploring the visual properties of the magnificent rifle birds' displays to investigate their detectability, comparing immature (picture below) with adult males.<br>
+We are comparing the visual properties of the adult and immature birds' displays to investigate their detectability.<br>

 <img src="/pdf/immature_display.png" alt="Immature Rifle Bird" width="300"/>
 <br><br>